 All rehearsals are open.

 Rehearsing takes priority over performing.

-Besides rehearsing musical works the rehearsals are also forums for conversation, discussion, and exchange.
-Rehearsals can also include a joint meal, a lecture, a film screening.
+Besides rehearsing musical works, the rehearsals are also forums for conversation, discussion, and exchange.
+A joint meal is served at the rehearsal.

 The Public Orchestra is not beholden to any repertoire or perceived standards of perfection.
 No pre-existing genre or tradition is ascribed to it but The Public Orchestra is indebted to the multitude of existing genres and traditions that exist in any one area.